After your operation for ovarian cancer

 In the ICU you have one to one nursing care.
 And in the high dependency unit you have very close nursing care.
-Your surgeon and anaesthetist also keep an eye on your progress.
+Your surgeon and anaesthetist review you regularly and watch your progress closely.

 These units are busy and often noisy places that some people find strange and disorienting.
 You'll feel drowsy because of the anaesthetic and painkillers.